ppi/framework/README.md

 ## Contributing

 PPI is an open source, community-driven project.
 If you'd like to contribute, check out our issues list.
-You can find us on IRC, Google Plus or Twitter (@ppi_framework) If you're submitting a pull request, please do so on your own branch on [GitHub][@gitweb].
+You can find us on IRC, Google Plus or Twitter ([@ppi_framework][@twitter]).

+If you're submitting a pull request, please do so on your own branch on [GitHub][@gitweb].

+Start by forking the PPI Framework repository and cloning your fork locally:

+    $ git clone git@github.com:YOUR_USERNAME/framework.git
+    $ git remote add upstream git://github.com/ppi/framework.git
+    $ git checkout -b feature/BRANCH_NAME master

+After your work is finished rebase the feature branch and push it:

+    $ git checkout master
+    $ git fetch upstream
+    $ git merge upstream/master
+    $ git checkout feature/BRANCH_NAME
+    $ git rebase master
+    $ git push --force origin feature/BRANCH_NAME

+Go to GitHub again and make a pull request on the ppi/framework repository.
+Thank you for making PPI better!